leson207/ethereum-etl/DEV.md

 more precise schema when parser and in sqlite, sql_table

 # Dev:
-- receipt and derevative
-- use closest dependence: log from receipt not raw_receipt
+- account, pool, token, transfer, event
+- account balance
+- eth price